 It’s the result of looking at the needs of all our teachers and educators across Ontario, learning what benefits matter the most, and reviewing all local benefit plans to design one that fits best for all of us.

 The benefits?
 Everyone has the same benefits across Ontario so it’s fair and equitable.
-And there’s no waiting period for new members.
+And there’s no waiting period for new eligible members.
 The benefit year starts September 1 and ends August 31.
 Members can make eligible claims during the benefits year for the period of time that they are an eligible member.

 You should know your plan is administered by OTIP, a not-for-profit organization dedicated to you – Ontario education workers, created and governed by ETFO and Ontario’s three other education affiliates.
 OTIP will support you every step of the way – when you enrol, submit a claim and when you have a question.